lydialucchesi/smallsets/README.md

       - Offer build your own option - should this be what I already have with the circles and symbols?
 Probably a better method - will see if stamps turn out first
-  - Get tiles to be equal size across entire timeline
+  - ~~Get tiles to be equal size across entire timeline~~
-      - Then write a viewing/plotting function for the timeline
+      - ~~Then write a viewing/plotting function for the timeline~~
   - Create option to rename caption template file so it is not written over when you rerun highlight\_changes()
   - Explore colour overlays for tile colours
   - Add option to abstract column names
+      - Put columns inside of gg fit boxes
+  - Add timeline and subtitle options
+  - Create a colour key for timeline
+      - At the top, horizontal under the timeline title and subtitle?
   - Comment code and write tests
-  - Create a colour key for timeline
-  - Debug issue with prep\_data2 script
+  - ~~Debug issue with prep\_data2 script~~
-      - Do I need to attach an id to each data cell?
   - Create mtcars data extraction example with captions - include quotes from Motor Trends magazine articles
   - Think about adding *timeline analysis* tools to the package
+      - Visualise all unique colour pathways in the timeline
+      - Something to do with occurrence rate
   - Think about case studies and examples
       - Different approaches to caption narration: first person vs. third person and past tense vs. present tense
+  - Look at adding an occurrence rate tag (“this type of issue occurs 1 in every 100 rows of data”) - maybe this would be part of the timeline analysis tools or a way to help with the sampling bias issue mentioned above
+      - Could also adjust tile size or tile border width or tile transparency depending on occurrence rate
+  - Work on un-abstracted timeline
+      - Overall create\_timeline function - abstract argument and if
+        `TRUE` then run abstract\_timeline?
+  - Read in captions as R expression objects so that you can format text (bold, italicize, etc.)
+      - Bold letter/word corresponding to stamp
+  - Figure out what to do if I merge two data sets - will need to sample and create two separate smallsets?
+      - Need to adjust prep\_smallset to accept a list of data sets then (not just one)
+  - Need to address some errors
+      - You get an error if you pass “data” to data argument in prep\_smallset - fix?
+      - Weather conditions error… this one is going to be difficult.
+  - Figure out what to do with the tile colour fill when a data point has been changed twice in a between two timeline points